xmos/ai_tools/examples/app_mobilenetv2/README.rst

 In order to compile and run this example follow these steps::

   python obtain_and_optimize_mobilenetv2.py
-  xmake
+  # For XS3 (XCORE.AI)
+  cmake -G "Unix Makefiles" -B build
+  # For VX4 (XCORE-400), use this configure command instead
-  xflash --target XCORE-AI-EXPLORER --data xcore_flash_binary.out xrun --xscope bin/app_mobilenetv2.xe
+  cmake -G "Unix Makefiles" -B build -DAPP_HW_TARGET=XK-EVK-XU416 xmake -C build xflash --target XK-EVK-XU316 --data xcore_flash_binary.out xrun --xscope bin/app_mobilenetv2.xe

 In the example, we inference the model with a sample image of a LION.